MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Requested:**

-    - New Request is waiting for action from case and task management.
+    - New request initiated from case and task management by user or customer. and then that Request is waiting for action,

+    - In Case and Task Management, Vacation Process will move to Finance Approval stage.

        - *In The action field is following to,*